David Bohnett: GeoCities

 In 1994 Bohnett's business and software expertise, and his interest in giving people a voice and a chance to meet people of similar interests, led him to develop GeoCities.com, with John Rezner as co-founder and chief technical officer.
-GeoCities was the one of the first web hosting companies and one of the first social networking sites on the internet, an early forerunner of MySpace and Facebook.
-It allowed users to engage in a variety of innovative activities – create their own free webpages, organized into communities of interest; connect with others online; express their passions, creativity, and individuality; and engage in e-commerce.
+GeoCities was one of the first web hosting companies and one of the first social networking sites on the internet, an early forerunner of MySpace and Facebook.
+It allowed users to engage in a variety of innovative activities, such as creating their own free webpages, organized into communities of interest; connecting with others online; expressing their passions, creativity, and individuality; and engaging in e-commerce.
 The site grew very rapidly, receiving millions of users who set up webpages; at its peak it ultimately reached 38 million pages, created by individual users.
 GeoCities was the first large internet venture built on user-generated content, and in 2008 TechRadar cited it as #2 in its list of "20 websites that changed the world".

 By 1997 it was the fifth most popular site on the internet, with over one million users.
 The company went public in 1998, nearly doubling its initial share price in its first day of trading; Bohnett used the increased funding to add various features including a search engine, numerous tools and templates which made page creation easy and which completely bypassed any need for HTML coding, and social tools which made it easy to interact.
 GeoCities also hosted business sites, sites for world news, and shopping sites.
 By December 1998 it was the third most visited internet site, and had 41 theme-based interest categories called "neighborhoods", whose topics ranged to areas as varied as fan fiction, fine dining, arts and literature, campus life, computers and technology, investing and finance, individual sports and recreational activities, education and philosophy, politics, family, kids' interests, chat and romance, the environment, travel, home life, cooking, health, fan pages, entertainment genres, women, and multiple international-interest pages.
 Yahoo!
 Inc. purchased GeoCities during the dotcom boom in 1999 for $3.57 billion, and Bohnett netted about $300 million.